Doanmyvan/SQL-Online-Payment-App-Analysis/README.md

 # 📊 2018 Customer Transaction & Retention Analysis
 ## 🔍 Overview

-This project analyzes customer behavior and transactions of an **online payment app** in 2018, including user activity, payment totals, product performance, transaction success/failure, and retention rates.
-The goal is to provide insights for marketing, product teams.
+This project analyzes customer behavior and transactions of an **online payment app** in 2018 **(Dataset size: 144 MB )**, including user activity, payment totals, product performance, transaction success/failure, and retention rates.
+The goal is to provide insights for marketing, product teams with an actionable suggestion to **improve customer retention rate**.

 ## 🎯 Objectives
 Key analyses include: